 There are two different types of laryngoscopy – Indirect and Direct.

 This procedure is done in the office using a small hand held mirror at the back of your throat.
 You will be asked to sit up straight, stick out your tongue and possibly make some eee or ahhh sounds while Drs.
-Chapman, Anderson or Ballinger shines a light in your mouth to reflect the light to the back of your throat.
+Chapman or Anderson shines a light in your mouth to reflect the light to the back of your throat.
 Advances in technology have made this type of procedure less common.
 We most often use a flexible laryngoscope instead which lets us see your throat better and it’s more comfortable for you.

 Direct laryngoscopy lets us see deeper into your throat with a fiber-optic scope.
 There are rigid scopes, which are often used in surgery to remove foreign objects, perform biopsies, remove polyps or perform laser treatments.
 It may also be used to help find cancer of the voice box.
 Rigid scopes are used under general anesthesia.